Skip to main content

 To create consistency across frames, we suggest first duplicating the frame with the style that you'd like to continue.

-In the duplicate image, use the frame image as a seed.
 Then, edit the prompt to suit what you’d like the image to show.

 This will help to create an element of consistency across subsequent frames.